gxlmyacc/vue-jsx-node/README.md

 ```

 ## usage
-to use `vue-jsx-node`, first, you need regisiter it to Vue,
+To use `vue-jsx-node`, first, you need regisiter it to Vue,
 ```js
 import Vue from 'vue';
 import VueJsxNode from 'vue-jsx-node';